Dutch court orders halt to export of F-35 jet parts to Israel | Law-Order

 A Dutch appeals court on Monday ordered the government to block all exports of F-35 fighter jet parts to Israel over concerns they were being used in violations of international law during Israel's Gaza offensive.

 Israel denies committing war crimes in its attacks on Gaza, which followed the Hamas cross-border raid on southern Israel on Oct.
 7 in which 1,200 Israelis were killed and around 240 were taken hostage.
-The Israeli defence ministry declined to comment on the Dutch court ruling.
+Israeli government spokesperson Eylon Levy could not comment on the case specifically, but said Israel expects allies "to stand firmly by our side as we fight to bring Hamas to justice in the wake of the October 7 massacre".

 In a separate legal case in January, the U.N.'s top court, the International Court of Justice, ordered Israel to take action to prevent acts of genocide in its war against Hamas.
 The ruling prompted renewed calls by human rights groups to ban weapons' exports to Israel.
 The case against the Dutch government was brought by several human rights groups, including the Dutch affiliate of Oxfam, last December.